Plus, what to look for in Tennessee elopement packages

 How should I dress?

-There isn’t an official dress code for elopements, it’s your day after all :) so it’s really up to your preference!
-You may want the gorgeous, floor-length dress, or opt for something more casual.
-The best way to dress for an elopement is a way that makes you feel comfortable, beautiful, and makes for great photos to look back on!
+There isn’t an official dress code for elopements; it’s your day, after all :) So it’s really up to your preference!
+You may want the gorgeous, floor-length dress or opt for something more casual.
+The best way to dress for an elopement is a way that makes you feel comfortable and beautiful and makes for great photos to look back on!
 The same goes for your partner.

 You could even buy a used wedding dress if you want to be more eco-friendly or support upcycling.